Nigel Walley: Early life

 Walley's father was Chief Superintendent Harry Walley, who was the head of Liverpool's Police 'A' Division.
 The Walley family lived in Vale Road, Liverpool, which was at the back of Lennon's home at 251 Menlove Avenue, belonging to his aunt and guardian, Mimi Smith.
 Walley was the eldest of three other siblings, Clive, Angela & Carol.
 Walley and Lennon became friends at the age of five, even though Walley and Pete Shotton (who also lived in Vale Road) went to Mosspits Lane Infant/Junior School, while Lennon and Ivan Vaughan attended Dovedale Infant School.
-Note: Lennon had originally attended Mosspits Lane School, but was expelled for bullying another infant, Polly Hipshaw.
+(Lennon had originally attended Mosspits Lane School, but was expelled for bullying another infant, Polly Hipshaw.)
 Walley and Lennon both went on to sing in the Sunday school and church choir at St. Peter's Church, Woolton.
 Walley left Bluecoat Grammar School at the age of 15 years to become an apprentice golf professional at the Lee Park Golf Club, in Liverpool.

 The Quarrymen and management

 Lennon formed The Quarrymen in the summer of 1956, with friends and school friends.
-Walley was one of four tea-chest bass players in the fledgling lineup of the group, the others being Vaughan, Bill Smith and Len Garry.
+Walley was one of four tea-chest bass players in the fledgling line-up of the group, the others being Vaughan, Bill Smith and Len Garry.
 Playing tea-chest bass with the group from 1956 to 1958, Walley lost the tea chest when he left it at a bus stop after being threatened by two aggressive local boys.
 He then decided to become the group's manager, at Lennon's request.
 On 2 July 1957, Walley and Lennon were turned down when they tried to sign on as ship's stewards (as Lennon's father had been), in the seamen's employment office at Pier Head, Liverpool.
 Lennon's aunt was telephoned, and the plan was dismissed out of hand.

 Although Walley did not secure the group many paid engagements, he sent flyers to local theatres and ballrooms, put up posters designed by Lennon, paid for small advertisements in the Liverpool Echo and the Liverpool Daily Post, as well as business cards to be displayed in local shop windows: "COUNTRY.
 WESTERN.
 ROCK N' ROLL.
 SKIFFLE - THE QUARRY MEN - OPEN FOR ENGAGEMENTS - Please Call Nigel Walley, Tel.Gateacre 1715".
 He secured two intermission concerts at the Gaumont cinema (near Penny Lane) on Saturday afternoons, and for the group to perform at parties and skiffle contests in the Liverpool area.
 Whilst playing golf with Dr. Joseph Sytner, Walley asked him if his son, Alan Sytner, could book The Quarrymen at The Cavern Club, in Mathew Street, which was one of three jazz clubs he managed.
 After passing on the information to his son, Sytner suggested that the group should play at the golf club first, so as to assess their talent.
 After playing at the golf club audition, he phoned Walley a week later and offered the group an interlude spot on 7 August 1957, playing skiffle between the performances of three jazz groups at The Cavern Club.